Heibert/Heibert/README.md

 # Hi there, I'm Heibert Steven Mogollón Mahecha 👋

-I'm a backend-focused developer with skills in Django, Express, React, Laravel, Spring, and more.
+I'm a backend-focused developer with knowledge in Django, Express, React, Laravel, Spring, and more.
 I'm passionate about building efficient and effective solutions.

 ## 📫 How to reach me:
 - Email: heibert203@hotmail.com